How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 Conclusion

 With macOS AutoSave feature, things do become easier when talking about unsaved file recovery, this is also true for unsaved QuickTime audio and screen recording recovery, though it is a matter of luck, we have to try.
-But to find and recover QuickTime recordings that are unsaved, deleted, lost or missing, with high recovery rate, a tool like Cisdem Data Recovery is the best solution.
+But to find and recover QuickTime recordings that are unsaved, deleted,even corrupted, with high recovery rate, a tool like Cisdem Data Recovery is the best solution.

 avatar